 The only thing that receives a weighted factor (or a boost) in search results are Keywords.
 The rest of the results are based on the frequency of the search term.

 If you would like to add a weighted factor to the Title or other additional fields, please read how to Configure Boost Fields Search.

-The search tool looks at everything in a long string and calculates how many times a term is referenced in content areas, descriptions, widgets, (etc) and it suggests items based on how many times it is referenced in all the searches.
+The search tool looks at everything in a long string and calculates how many times a term is referenced in content areas, descriptions, widgets, (etc).
 If a term is also in a title or keywords then it shows higher in the results.

 - Title = 0 By Default